Compact Car Buyer's Guide

 This Year's Winners

-The 2015 Honda Civic was named the very first Kelley Blue Book Small Car Best Buy this year, the 2015 Toyota Corolla is the category's most recent 5-Year Cost to Own Award winner, and the 2015 Subaru Impreza took home this year's Best Resale Value Award in the compact car category.
+The Honda Civic is a four-time winner of our Small Car Best Buy Award, and a two-time recipient of Overall Best Buy honors.
+The Toyota Corolla is the category's most recent 5-Year Cost to Own Award winner, and the Subaru Impreza took home our most recent Best Resale Value Award in the compact car category.